EnergyBus: Interchangeability

 The main intended benefit for the end-user is that one battery charger can be used for batteries of different manufacturers and different chemistries.
-This is similar in intent to the common external power supply for mobile phones within Europe, by standardising on USB-A and micro usb cables and the use of the Type 2 connector for electric cars.
-Battery packs can replaced or upgraded while keeping the existing battery charger.
+This is similar in intent to the common external power supply for mobile phones within Europe, which formerly standardised on USB-A and micro usb cables for phone chargers, and also similar to the European standardisation of Type 2 connectors for electric cars.
+Battery packs can be replaced or upgraded while keeping the existing battery charger.
 The EnergyBus data communication protocol is designed to ensure safety.

 Vehicle designers and electric systems architects can add additional components or sensors to the bus without having to significantly alter the existing design.

 For system integrators and manufacturers can use commercial off-the-shelf designs with reduced complexity, and after release it can be upgraded to support new battery chemistry or parallel batteries, without significant changes to software.

 Applications

 Components

 As of 2012, a range of electric bike components were available, including electric motors by Acron, 300 watt power conversion adaptors by Panasonic Industries and with Electragil Software, bike lights by Phillips, and several designs batteries by HighTech Energy, plus human interfaces by Marquardt.
 A specific inverter was available from Kaco for islanding.

 Electragil, a Swiss company located close to Winterthur, markets an integrated E-Bike component system.

-Pironex, a German company, located at the baltic sea, provides a large scale of EnergyBus products like intelligent charger, battery-adaptors and input/output-devices.
+Pironex, a German company located at the baltic sea, provides a large scale of EnergyBus products like intelligent charger, battery-adaptors and input/output-devices.

 Mobipus, a Taiwan company, located at New Taipei City, provides complete line of PMSM motor controller (from 48v to 300v) for electric motorcycle and scooter and battery management system.

 EnergyBus component developers can make use of a set of prepackaged software libraries and a framework of development tools.